Warren County, New Jersey: Geography and climate

 The highest elevation is 1600 ft above sea level on the Kittatinny Ridge, at two areas just south of Upper Yards Creek Reservoir, west of Blairstown.
 The lowest point is the confluence of the Delaware and Musconetcong rivers at the county's southern tip, at 160 ft of elevation.
 The highest elevation on Allamuchy Mountain is 1240 ft on the ridge northeast of Allamuchy.
 On Jenny Jump Mountain the highest point is 1134 ft east of the Shiloh area or south of Interstate 80.
 Sunfish Pond has an elevation of 1379 ft and upper Yards Creek Reservoir is at 1555 ft.

 ZIP code locations

 Climate and weather

 Warren County has a humid continental climate (Dfa/Dfb).
 Average monthly temperatures in downtown Phillipsburg range from 29.0 °F in January to 74.2 °F in July, while in Hackettstown they range from 27.0 °F in January to 71.5 °F in July.
 The hardiness zones are 6a and 6b.

-In recent years, average temperatures in the county seat of Belvidere have ranged from a low of 19 °F in January to a high of 85 °F in July, although a record low of -17 °F was recorded in January 1994 and a record high of 101 °F was recorded in July 1999.
+Average temperatures in the county seat of Belvidere have ranged from a low of 19 °F in January to a high of 85 °F in July, although a record low of -17 °F was recorded in January 1994 and a record high of 101 °F was recorded in July 1999.
 Average monthly precipitation ranged from 2.77 in in February to 4.65 in in July.